nguy2935/budget-tracker/README.md

 * [Accpetance Criteria](#acceptance-criteria)

 ## Description
-* This application allows users to track their money information with features of offline functionality
+* This application allows users to track their money information without internet.
+User adds or subtract funds and a graph will show overtime.

 ## Deployed Application
 * You can view the application [here](https://sheltered-river-58439.herokuapp.com/)